-Is Paris safe for new travelers?
+Is Paris safe for new and unsophisticated travelers?

-Paris, The home of the Mona Lisa, Sacre Coeur, Louis Vuitton… oh, and that big tower everyone loves.
+It’s the home of the Mona Lisa, Sacre Coeur, Louis Vuitton… oh, and that big tower everyone loves.
+Paris is both the capital city and the largest city in France.

-Is Paris Safe?
+Is Paris safe?

-Not only that, Paris is a smart city that employs innovative techniques to pave the way in residential, business, and commercial energy-saving techniques.
+Paris is a smart city that employs innovative techniques to pave the way in residential, business, and commercial energy-saving techniques.

-How Safe is Paris?
+How safe is Paris?

 Paris is an interesting place when it comes to the question of safety.

 This is due to the fact that there is a lot of underground crime such as drugs and trafficking.
+Tourists have been known to have been accosted by pickpockets.

 If we had to criticize Paris’s tourism, we would say the rat infestation is the biggest problem.
+Specialists say that over 6 million rats happen to live underneath Paris.

-- The current U.S. Department of State Travel Advisory assesses Paris as being a MEDIUM-threat location and has assessed Bordeaux, Lyon, Marseille, Rennes, and Strasbourg as being LOW-threat locations for crime.
+- The U.S. Department of State Travel Advisory assesses Paris as being a MEDIUM-threat location and has assessed Bordeaux, Lyon, Marseille, Rennes, and Strasbourg as being LOW-threat locations for crime.

 - Since the start of the first national lockdown, burglaries of businesses are up 60 percent and muggings have increased by 2.4 percent.